-Select \$ (p.
+Select 🗲 (p.
 64).

-- Lock the exposure. - Point the camera toward the subject and press the button while pressing the shutter button halfway. - ► The flash will fire and when FEL appears, the exposure will be set. - If you release your finger from the shutter button and press the button again, FEL will disappear and the FE will unlock. - Compose the scene and shoot.
+Lock the exposure.

+- Point the camera toward the subject and press the

+button while pressing the shutter button halfway. - ► The flash will fire and when FEL appears, the flash output will be retained. - If you release your finger from the shutter button and press the ▲ button again, FEL will disappear and the FE will unlock.

+Compose the scene and shoot.

-1⁄4 Shooting with Slow Synchro
+5 Shooting with Slow Synchro

 You can make the main subject, such as people, appear bright by having the camera provide the appropriate illumination with the flash.
-At the same time, you can use a slow shutter speed to brighten the background that the light from the flash cannot reach
+At the same time, you can use a slow shutter speed to brighten the background that the light from the flash cannot reach.

-Select ‡..
+Select 4.

-- After pressing the ▶ button, press the ♠ buttons to select 4.
-Then press the ∮∮∮ button. - ▶ Once set, ‡ will appear. - Even if the flash fires, ensure that the subject does not move until the shutter sound ends.
+- After pressing the ▶ button, press the ◀▶ buttons to select 4[±].
+Then press the () button. - ▶ Once set, 4 will appear. - Even if the flash fires, ensure that the subject does not move until the shutter sound ends.